ArnoldHueteG/jupyter-docker/Readme.md

 ![](images/create_access_key_2_add_user_2_set_permisions.png)

 A new window is going to open.
 Go to "JSON" tab.
 Copy and paste the snippet above.
+Change the bucket name with yours.

 ```json
 {